Our

 Most importantly, I could see it in the body language – the smiles, relaxed body, and wagging tails that we’d done our job and turned the page.
 Of course, much work remains to be done and healing will take time, but as I told my clients, “there is no turning back.”

 Katie has been back home for several weeks now and continues to improve psychologically, despite the persistence of her medical issues.
 We wish her and her family continued healing and happiness.
-Please stay tuned for a video about Katie coming soon.
+You can watch a video on sweet Katie here.

 Client Testimonial